II Corinthians 8:1-6

 Application

 I want to be able to recognize a false teacher if he presents himself as an angel of light.
-Then I must be able to warn other believers about false teachers who try to infiltrate the Church.
+Then I must be able to warn other believers about false teachers who try to deceive the Church.

 II Corinthians 11:10-15 (English Standard Version)